Santa Rosa Junior College

 - Social Media

 Santa Rosa Junior College (SRJC) is dedicated to making the college dream accessible to as many students as possible.
 SRJC is a wise choice for students serious about receiving an excellent education in a friendly, safe and student-focused environment.
-SRJC has two campuses, a college farm, public safety training center, and student-run restaurant and bakery.
+SRJC has two campuses, a college farm, a public safety training center, and a culinary arts center.

 “Santa Rosa Junior College has a proud history of more than 100 years of service to students and the community.
 A dedicated Board of Trustees and our staff, faculty, and administrators are committed, above all, to helping students succeed.
 Our employees support our diverse student body and one another with talent, compassion, creativity, open-mindedness, and joy.
 Sonoma County is a beautiful place to work and live, with a community invested in education, sustainability, and community pride.”

 -- Dr. Frank Chong, Superintendent/President of Santa Rosa Junior College

 With a reputation of academic excellence since its founding in 1918, Santa Rosa Junior College is regarded as one of the premier two-year colleges in the United States.
 SRJC also ranks #1 among large California Community colleges for acceptance rates to the prestigious University of California system, with over 80 percent of SRJC applicants being accepted to a UC campus.
-Santa Rosa Junior College offers over 100 majors and 150 certificate programs that can be added to a major; superb faculty; comprehensive student services; state-of-the-art classroom facilities and labs; a 148-hectare farm and vineyard that produces award-winning wines; the SRJC Museum, with a collection of over 4,000 artifacts; and the largest planetarium in the California Community College System.
+Santa Rosa Junior College offers over 100 majors and 150 certificate programs that can be added to a major; superb faculty; comprehensive student services; state-of-the-art classroom facilities and labs; a 148-hectare farm and vineyard that produces award-winning wines; the SRJC Museum, with a collection of over 4,000 artifacts; and a student-run restaurant and bakery.
 Popular programs of study include business, computer studies, engineering, nursing, and wine studies.
 Alumni transfer to university or go directly to work in the field of their choice.
 Many international students from SRJC have successfully transferred to top ranked universities, including UC Berkeley, UC Davis, San Francisco State University and Cornell University.